ukushisanet/ukushisanet.github.io/_posts/2020-10-25-acuity-staking-guide.markdown

 1. The staking menu

-    To start the staking process, click _"[Staking](https://polkadot.acuity.social/#/staking)"_ in the left menu bar.
+    To start the staking process, click _"[Staking](https://polkadot.acuity.social/#/staking)"_ in the top menu bar.
 On the top you will find different tabs with different information and actions related to your staking operations.
 Click _“Account actions”_ in order to start the nomination process.

 2. Define your accounts